-The collection consists of about 160,000 lichen specimens including 600 lichen types (LichenTypes - xls file, 169kb, last updated 6/7/2013).
+The collection consists of about 110,000 lichen specimens including 600 lichen types.
 It is focused mainly on collections of Cladoniaceae and Parmeliaceae, although collections of crustose lichens are increasing due to the activities of members of the Lutzoni lab.
 About 12,000 specimens of the Harmand's collection are exsiccates of Arnold, Desmazieres, Faurie, Flagey, Fries E., Fries Th., Funck, Harmand, Hepp, Leighton, Lojka, Malbranche, Mereschkowsky, Nylander, Olivier, Roumeguere, Schaerer, Zahlbruckner, and Zwackh.
-Almost 18,000 specimen records can be searched online.
+Over 80,000 specimen records can be searched online.

 Geographic focus: southeastern United States, Iceland, Europe, western Australia, South Korea.